 Until the pandemic threat is over, Slower Than Dirt is moving to a virtual teleconferencing jam on the fourth Saturday of the month, between 2pm and 4pm Pacific Time.

-To reduce the risk of attracting griefers, the link to the interactive chat room for this jam will be posted here, on the Facebook event, and on the mailing list the day before, on March 26th.
+In order to prevent griefers from finding the meeting, the link to join the meeting will be posted here, on the facebook event, and on the mailing list the day before.

 - Little Billie Wilson (A)

 - Old Joe Clark (A mix)

 - Nail That Catfish to a Tree (G)

 The technology to be used for these virtual jams is the popular meeting software which begins with a “Z” and rhymes with “room”, for the time being.
 It has the best combination I’ve found of ease of use, cross-platform support, and settings which allow for decent quality audio.
 I’d also like to try Jamulus or maybe SoundJack for its better audio and the possibility of being able to hear everyone playing together, but that’ll probably be a separate project from these virtual jams.

 The link and/or password for the month’s jam will be posted on this page and to the Facebook event page the day before, to lower the risk of trolls finding and interrupting the jam.